WurthElektronik/FeatherWings/SensorFeatherWing/README.md

 * Install Visual Studio Code on the platform of your choice following the [instructions](code.visualstudio.com/docs)
 * Follow the instructions under to install [PlatformIO IDE](platformio.org/install/ide?install=vscode) extension.

 ## Example

-* Clone or download the WE FeatherWing SDK from [Github](github.com/WE-eiSmart/FeatherWings)
+1. Clone or download the [WE FeatherWing SDK](/)
-* Open the workspace of interest with the filename `<FeatherWing>.code-workspace` in Visual Studio code.
+2. Open the workspace of interest with the filename `<FeatherWing>.code-workspace` in Visual Studio code.
-* Build and upload the code from the PlatformIO tab as shown in the Figure below
+3. Build and upload the code from the PlatformIO tab as shown in the Figure below
-* After successful upload, click on Monitor to view the debug logs in the serial terminal.(See Figure)
+4. After successful upload, click on **Monitor** in PlatformIO extension tab to view the debug logs in the serial terminal.(See Figure)

 ![Running quick start example](assets/VSCode.png)

-### Example C code
+### Source Code

 ```